 As the renowned Anglo-Saxon Chronicle documented, the ‘Great Heathen Army’ (or hæþen here in Old English) of the Vikings descended upon the four Anglo-Saxon kingdoms starting in 865 AD.
 Unlike most Scandinavian raiders, these Vikings entailed a coalition of sorts, with the Norse warriors originating from Sweden, Norway, and Denmark, fighting under a unified banner.
 According to some legends, they were commanded by the so-called sons of Ragnar Lothbrok (the very same character portrayed in The Vikings TV series).
 Now while the contemporary source talks about an army of a substantial size, they don’t really delve into the actual numbers of the invading forces.

 However, some modern historians like Pete Sawyer have taken the etymological route in defining what actually constituted an ‘army’.
-In that regard, one of the law codes of King Ine of Wessex (issued in 694 AD), defines an here or army as consisting of only 35 men!
+In that regard, one of the law codes of King Ine of Wessex (issued in 694 AD), defines an here or army as consisting of only 35 men (sourced from The Vikings by Ian Heath)!
 Now historically, as the conflict dragged on – after joined by two other Viking invasion forces in the coming decades, the Heathen Army grew restless with various stalemates in the actual battlefields.
 Finally, in 896 AD, most of their forces dispersed, with one major group making way for the profitable Seine in ships.
 According to accounts, this group traveled in only five vessels and thus may have numbered less than 400 men.
 This once again alludes to the total number of men in the actual invasion force, which may have ranged from just 2,000 to 3,000 men – as opposed to their apparent ‘greatness’ in numbers.

 9) Berserkers might have thought of themselves as Lycanthropes or werewolves –